yxx-dev/Workday-scheduler/README.md

 # Work Day Scheduler

 ## Description
-A work day scheduler

-with a count down timer that also shows and logs correct/incorrect answers.
-It also allows retry and records the highest score.
-Deployment: xxxxxx
+A simple calendar application that allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Deployment: https://yxx-dev.github.io/Workday-scheduler/

 ## Table of Contents (Optional)
 NA